patrickml/event-horizon/docs/meteor/counter.md

 /imports/clients/ui/components
 ```

- Simple enough -- we have a place for our stores and action as well as our React Components.
+ Simple enough -- we have a place for our stores and actions as well as our React Components.

 Well that's it, Lets get onto the code!

 ##Code

 ###Create a store
  Well lets start with the store.
-In this application we will the only one we need and it will be our only source of data.
+In this application we will only need one and it will be our only source of data.

- Under `/imports/client/stores` create the file `counter.store.jsx` and add the following code
+ Under `/imports/client/stores` create the file `counter.store.jsx` and add the following code:

 ```js
 import EventHorizon from 'meteor/patrickml:event-horizon';